catalisio/api/overview.md

 ## Overview
 ### Authentification
 Each request must have the header `X-Auth-Token: <your_token>`.

+A token is an authentification for one site.
 ### Response
 The response is formatted in JSON.
 ```